 Native, etched petroglyphs recorded events on stone surfaces and continent traversing empire builders recorded their presence on crossroad rocks.
 Friendly local craftsmen fashion native design silver and gemstone jewelry, and the mere transaction of buying is all the fun.

 In addition to his photographic essay in the library’s gallery, Mr. Dammont will be giving a lecture on September 21, 2018 at 10:30 am for the Library’s Isabelle & Sol Hermalyn Lecture Series’ Friday Morning Program.

 Chair Yoga and Meditation Class

-The Teaneck Public Library’s Friends Group in conjunction with the Art of Living Foundation will host a “Yoga and Meditation class”.
-The classes will be held on Wednesday, March 25, April 1, 8, 15 and 29, 2015 from 6 PM to 7 PM by Sujatha Nair from Art of Living.
-Participants may attend any or all classes.
+The Teaneck Public Library’s Friends of Library in conjunction with the Art of Living Foundation will host “FREE YOGA AND MEDITATION CLASS”.
+The classes will be held at the Library's Auditorium on Wednesdays 6pm to 7pm, in September 2018 by Sujatha Nair from Art of Living. (read more)

 The library hosts book discussion group each month, with books chosen in advance by the participants.
 New members welcome.